apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    startVM, in the deployVm API provides this feature.
 For more information, see the Developer's Guide.

-To create an Instance from a template:
+To create an Instance from a Template:

 #.
 Log in to the CloudStack UI as an administrator or user.